 Look Out for These Patterns

 Wondering if all this applies to you?
-Take notice next time you have a drink with friends or a nightcap on your own.
+Take notice next time you have a drink before bed.

-Watch for these patterns in your sleep data:
+Watch for these patterns in your Oura App:

 - Better sleep latency: Alcohol’s sedative effect reduces the time it takes for you to fall asleep by overriding your body’s natural, gradual transition to sleep.